Data Transfer Overview

 - See here for additional information about bDrive (Google Drive) provided by our Research Data Management program.

-Additional tutorials for transferring files to/from Amazon Web Services (AWS) S3 and other popular data storage systems are in planning or development.
+Additional tutorials for transferring files to/from Amazon Web Services (AWS) S3 (for instance, see the examples of making an AWS S3 rclone configuration here and here) and other popular data storage systems are in planning or development.
 If you have any interest in working on or testing one of these, or have suggestions for other data transfer tutorials, please contact us via our Getting Help email address!